SwiftGGTeam/SwiftGGAppServer/README.md

 ## Introduction

-The PHP version requires PHP `5.3` or greater, Because we use [Flightphp](http://flightphp.com/) framework( An extensible micro-framework for PHP).
+The PHP version requires PHP `5.3` or greater, Because we use [Flightphp](http://flightphp.com/) framework( An extensible micro-framework for PHP ).

-This project support running in all the platform.
+This project support running in all platforms.

 ## Installation